“What IS this, Mom?”

 “It’s a peanut butter sandwich,” I say.
 It shouldn’t be a surprise.
 He eats a peanut butter sandwich on store-bought white bread every…single…day.

-I used to make the bread at night–it’s easy–and the sandwiches in the morning, but then he discovered commercial, square, tasteless stuff at school.
+I used to make the bread at night–it’s easy–and the sandwiches in the morning, but then he discovered the tasteless stuff at school.

 “Yes, I took it out of the freezer.”
-I make all the sandwiches at the beginning of the week, then I pull out the lunch components and toss them in the bag.
-It’s a seemless drop-kick to the school bus.
+I make all the sandwiches at the beginning of the week, then I deal them in the bags.
+Anything that makes life easier for moms, once discovered, can’t be good.

 “Time to go.”
-He goes to find his hoodie and put on his shoes.
+He finds his hoodie and put on his shoes.

 Because moms always win in the end.